On the Quenched Functional Central Limit Theorem for Stationary Random Fields under Projective Criteria: Proofs of the results

 \\ \\ Combining \eqref{approx_fn}, \eqref{conv_rest},\eqref{approx_mart} and \eqref{approx_mn}, we obtain that for all $\epsilon > 0$,

-We conclude by noticing that the field $(D_0 \circ T^{\bm{i}})_{\bm{i} \in \mathbb{Z}^d}$ satisfies a functional central limit theorem (according to Theorem 5 in \cite{PV}) and therefore the expected result is obtained by applying Theorem 3.1 in \cite{Neuhaus}. \end{proof}
+We conclude by noticing that the field $(D_0 \circ T^{\bm{i}})_{\bm{i} \in \mathbb{Z}^d}$ satisfies a functional central limit theorem (according to Theorem 10 in \citealp{MR4125956}) and therefore the expected result is obtained by applying Theorem 3.1 in \cite{MR0293706}. \end{proof}

-\begin{proof}[Proof of the Theorem \ref{main result square}] The proof of this theorem is very similar to the previous one, with the exception of using Theorem 2.8 instead of Theorem 1.1 of Chapter 6 in Krengel \cite{Krengel} and Lemma 1.4 in the same Chapter (applied to the abstract maximal operator $Mf := \sup_{n \in \mathbb{N}}{\frac{1}{n^d}\sum_{\bm{1} \le \bm{i} \le n\bm{1}}|f| \circ T^{\bm{i}}}$, see Definition 1.3 of Chapter 6 and Corollary 2.2 of Chapter 1 in Krengel \cite{Krengel}) instead of Corollary 1.7 in order to obtain the $L^2$ versions of intermediary lemma and the main lemma mentioned below. \end{proof} \begin{lemma}[Version $L^2$] For any function $h \in L^2(\mathcal{F}_{\bm{0}})$ satisfying the following condition : there exist an integrable function $g$ such that for all $N \in \mathbb{N}^*$,
+\begin{proof}[Proof of the Theorem~\ref{main result square}] The proof of this theorem is very similar to the previous one, with the exception of using Theorem 2.8 instead of Theorem 1.1 of Chapter 6 in \cite{MR0797411} and Lemma 1.4 in the same Chapter (applied to the abstract maximal operator $Mf := \sup_{n \in \mathbb{N}}{\frac{1}{n^d}\sum_{\bm{1} \le \bm{i} \le n\bm{1}}|f| \circ T^{\bm{i}}}$, see Definition 1.3 of Chapter 6 and Corollary 2.2 of Chapter 1 in \citealp{MR0797411}) instead of Corollary 1.7 in order to obtain the $L^2$ versions of lemma \ref{lemme_int} and the \hyperref[lem:main]{Main Lemma} mentioned below. \end{proof} \begin{lemma}[$L^2$ version of the Main Lemma \ref{lem:main}] For any function $h \in L^2(\mathcal{F}_{\bm{0}})$ satisfying the following condition: there exist an integrable function $g$ such that for all $N \in \mathbb{N}^*$,

-\end{lemma} \begin{lemma}[Version $L^2$ of Lemma \ref{lemme_int}] For all functions $h \in L^2$, there exists a constant $C>0$ such that for all $\bm{u} \in \mathbb{Z}^d$, we have
+\end{lemma} \begin{lemma}[$L^2$ version of Lemma \ref{lemme_int}] For all functions $h \in L^2$, there exists a constant $C>0$ such that for all $\bm{u} \in \mathbb{Z}^d$, we have